 Priority Pass for each member of your family

-Quite a few credit cards come with Priority Pass, but the two best cards to consider for family travelers are the Chase Ritz-Carlton Visa Infinite and the Capital One Venture X credit card.
+Quite a few credit cards come with Priority Pass, but the best card to consider for family travelers may be the Chase Ritz-Carlton Visa Infinite.

 The Ritz card is no longer available to new applicants, but it is possible to product change another Chase Marriott consumer card to the Ritz card provided that your Marriott account has been open for at least a year.
 What makes the Ritz card great is that authorized user cards are free and each authorized user gets his or her own Priority Pass.
-Furthermore, the Ritz Priority Pass features unlimited guests — so you can theoretically get your entire family into the lounge with one Priority Pass from the Ritz card (though YMMV as to how many guests an individual lounge will allow).
-The Ritz-Carlton’s Priority Pass includes restaurant access, so you’ll be able to get a $28 credit per person at Priority pass restaurants, which can represent a great value for family travelers.
+Each Ritz Priority Pass offers access for the member + 2 guests.

 Stuff: What gear do you need?